spacelift-io/user-documentation/docs/concepts/resources.md

 ![](../assets/screenshots/Runs\_·\_Spacelift\_development.png)

-Once you click into the subtree, you will be able to click out by clicking on the new virtual root, as if you were running `cd ..` in your terminal:&#x20;
+Once you click into the subtree, you will be able to click out by clicking on the new virtual root, as if you were running `cd ..` in your terminal:

 ![](<../assets/screenshots/Runs\_·\_Spacelift\_development (1).png>)